 As of December 31, 2022 and 2021, the company had \$2,774 and \$4,111 respectively of gross unrecognized tax benefits, \$0 and \$0 respectively of which would impact the effective income tax rate if recognized.
 As of December 31, 2022, 2021, and 2020 the Company recognized interest and penalties related to uncertain tax positions of \$554, \$800, and \$903 respectively.
 The unrecognized tax benefits recorded by the company relate to historical tax positions taken by businesses previously acquired by the Company.
 The Company is subject to indemnification of any assessments related to these specific positions and has established a receivable for the same amount of the reserve.
 The US federal statute of limitations remains open for the tax year 2019 through the present.
-The state return statute of limitations generally remains open for the tax year 2019 through the present.

-15. EARNINGS PER SHARE
+15.EARNINGS PER SHARE